Traffic flow implications of partially autonomous vehicles

 Before vehicles become fully autonomous, it is likely that they will gain increasing levels of autonomous capabilities.
 Technologies such as adaptive cruise control (ACC) promise to be the first step toward an autonomous future.
 While often considered luxury products, in the last year they have become standard features on many vehicles, and are beginning to enter the mainstream.

 While the prevalence of ACC systems is steadily increasing, the stability of commercially available ACC systems remains an area of great interest.
-Specifically, are small perturbations from an equilibrium spacing amplified or dissipated as the propagate upstream through a platoon of vehicles.
+Specifically, whether small perturbations from an equilibrium spacing are amplified or dissipated as they propagate upstream through a platoon of vehicles.

 To answer this question, I have been conducting experiments with commercially-available ACC vehicles to see how they respond to disturbances when following a lead vehicle.
 This included a series of experiments together with Ford Motor Company at their Michigan Proving Grounds in Romeo, MI.
 The results of some of these tests are seen in the video by Ford linked below.

 In congested traffic, minor disturbances or fluctuations in the velocity of a single vehicle may induce dynamically evolving traffic instabilities such as stop-and-go waves.
 This work demonstrates in simulation and through extensive experimentation that through intelligent control of a small number (e.g., 1-5%) of autonomous vehicles (AVs) soon to be present in the traffic flow, it is possible to dampen and in some cases completely remove these traffic waves in the entire traffic stream.